-- 4.1 Under the Planning and Compulsory Purchase Act (2004), the Council must publish and keep under review a timetable for the production of new development plan documents.
-This timetable is within a document known as the Local Development Scheme (LDS). - 4.2 This chapter reports on the timetable set out in the relevant LDS for this AMR period.
-The relevant LDS is that approved by the Council's Cabinet in November 2015.
-An updated LDS has subsequently been published in December 2018.
-The next AMR will be assessed against the 2018 LDS.
+4.1 Under the Planning and Compulsory Purchase Act (2004), the Council must publish and keep under review a timetable for the production of new development plan documents.
+This timetable is within a document known as the Local Development Scheme (LDS)1.

-2015 LDS Timetable
+2018 LDS Timetable